Small Bedroom Design

 When walking that fine line between cozy and cramped, just remember to keep it simple.
 Statement accents are more impactful if there are only a few of them, so you are not overwhelmed.

 Overall, there are many ways to tackle small bedroom design.
-In a small space, it’s important to remember that everything you display or the colors of furniture you choose all have a big impact on how open and spacious your bedroom feels.
+Whether you’re revamping a small space or moving into one, it’s important to remember that everything you display or the colors of furniture you choose all have a big impact on how open and spacious your bedroom feels.

 Limiting clutter, enhancing light, and appropriately selecting your mattress and furniture are just a few ways to make your small bedroom feel larger.